Developer(s) – Sonic Team

 Graphics – 6/10

-In Billy Hatcher, there is no shortage of vibrant and colourful environments once the main objective of each level is complete and morning is restored to go along with the unusual chicken motif of the game.
-The manner of which this happens is very reminiscent to a game, which would come out three years later; Okami.
+In Billy Hatcher, there is no shortage of vibrant and colorful environments once the main objective of each level is complete and morning is restored to go along with the unusual chicken motif of the game.
+The manner of which this happens is very reminiscent of a game, which would come out three years later; Okami.
 But Billy Hatcher is nowhere near on the same artistic level as Okami.
 Another negative I can point out is that a lot of the enemies are very generic and similar to one another.
-A lot of seem to simply be palette swapped, like a majority of the characters in Mortal Kombat 3, in fact.
-The game’s opening FMV was very nicely done, but another thing I dislike about this game is it’s opening theme song, featuring singing children, negatively adding to the notion that Nintendo games are exclusively child-appropriate.
+A lot of seem to simply be palette-swapped, like a majority of the characters in Mortal Kombat 3, in fact.
+The game’s opening FMV was very nicely done, but another thing I dislike about this game is it’s the opening theme song, featuring singing children, negatively adding to the notion that Nintendo games are exclusively child-appropriate.

 Gameplay – 7/10

 Whilst it can be described as mediocre in terms of visuals in my opinion, the game is fairly enjoyable to play, with quite a bit of variety in gameplay, with quite a vast selection of power-ups to collect along the way, multiple characters to play as with their own individual quests and one further standout side quest of hatching every different type of egg in the game.
-The formula combines elements of 3 distinct styles of play to have been incorporated by Sega in the past; the ball-rolling mechanic from Super Monkey Ball, the ring-travelling mechanic from the NiGHTS series, and the multiple playable character feature of the Sonic Adventure games.
+The formula combines elements of 3 distinct styles of play to have been incorporated by Sega in the past; the ball-rolling mechanic from Super Monkey Ball, the ring-traveling mechanic from the NiGHTS series, and the multiple playable character feature of the Sonic Adventure games.
 Since this is the first game like this, it can be somewhat confusing to start off with, but once players get to grips with it, it can make for something unexpectedly memorable.

 Controls – 8/10